 Cybercriminals are increasingly targeting travel brands and travelers.
 Travel-related cyber threats are increasing, and scammers often target travelers through phishing emails, fake booking websites, or impersonation attempts.
 Stay alert by verifying emails and websites carefully, avoiding suspicious links, and relying only on trusted sources for transactions.
 Backing up important files and photos to cloud storage or an external drive before traveling is another simple step that can save you headaches if a device is lost or compromised.

 Your adventures don’t have to be overridden by cybersecurity.
-Strong passwords, a VPN, MFA, and awareness expectations can go a long way to mitigate travel risks.
+Strong passwords, a VPN, MFA, and awareness training can go a long way toward mitigating travel risks.
 By taking a few preventative measures, you can keep your digital life safe and spend your time traveling focused on the experiences and memories that make it worthwhile.